Colonial recommends the following resources for information regarding chemical resistance of plastics and elastomers:

 Cole Parmer website

-The Compass Publications Chemical Resistance Guide for Plastics
+The Compass Publications Chemical Resistance Guide

 Or, please contact our customer service department with your specific questions.